Table of contents

 #4

 Working as a Digital Nomad.
 Working as a digital nomad might be the easiest option for those who already work for an employer outside of Costa Rica’s borders and have total freedom to work from anywhere in the world.
-The process to become a digital nomad is fast and easy.
+The process to become a digital nomad and get a digital nomad visa is fast and easy.
 You can find more info about this here.

 Popular Industries for Expats